RacimoLab/JupyterNotebook_in_Willerslev_servers/README.md

 ### 1.3.
 Open the second ssh tunnel on C3

-- On a new terminal (C3), create another shh tunnel with the command shown in Figure 1.3.
+- On a new terminal, create another shh tunnel with the command shown in Figure 1.3.
 Xs highlighted in yellow represent your user to connect to Willerslev servers.
 Again, you must decide a new port P3 (on Figure 1.3, represented as 7s highlighted in cyan) and indicate P2 (on Figure 1.3, represented as 8s highlighted in purple)

 ```bash
 ssh XXXXXX@ssh-snm-willerslev.science.ku.dk -L 7777:localhost:8888 -N